 Stylish country house with free parking, and restaurant.

 Features garden views, free WiFi and free private parking, located 800 metres from Lulworth Cove Beach.

 This affordable beachside hotel features 12 simple and stylish bedrooms.

 Lyme Regis is among the best places in Dorset for couples to have a romantic getaway.
-There’s an assortment of places to eat, drink, sleep, and shop, and there’s a wealth of attractions and scenic hotspots to enjoy just a stone’s throw from the bustling town center.
+There’s an assortment of places to eat, drink, sleep, and shop, and there’s a wealth of attractions and scenic hotspots to enjoy just a stone’s throw from the bustling town centre.

 See an array of aquatic life in the aquarium and stroll to the end of Victoria Pier for great views of Lyme Regis.
 Go down onto the sands of Monmouth Beach for some relaxation, and visit the Boat Building academy to watch craftspeople hard at work building vessels using traditional techniques.

 The Cobb has featured in several movies, including the French Lieutenant’s Woman starring Meryl Streep.
 You might also have read about the harbour in Persuasion by renowned author Jane Austen.